mccoym98/do-calcs-buddy/README.md

 - Hydrant Flow Estimation (First Digit & Percent Method)
 - Multi-line scenarios with Wyes, Manifolds, and Siamese appliances

+It comes with default profiles and also allows for creating profiles containing specific hoses, nozzles, and appliances to be tailored to specific departments or equipment.
+It can randomly generate quiz questions at run-time using this local data and also allows for importing / exporting profiles to make sharing between members easier.

+It contains many learning resources to assist with calculations, and a field calculator where you can design a real-world hoselay that the app will digest and present you with the GPM, PDP, and mathmatical breakdown.

-This app is designed for offline use and is intended to support training, not replace field experience or SOPs.
+This app is designed to work without needing internet connection and is intended to support education and training, not replace field experience or SOPs.

 ---